 Committee member Meetings attended Out of a possible

 H Carter (Chair) 3 3

-J Chilton (appointed 5 February 2018) 1 2
+J Chilton 3 3

-I Domville 3 3
+I Domville 2 3

-J Domville (resigned 31 August 2018) 3 3

-S Nicholls (appointed 1 September 2018) 1 1
+S Nicholls 3 3

 J Pebworth 2 3

 N Willis 3 3

 The Trustees conduct regular reviews of their effectiveness and balance of skills and experience needed as the business of the Trust develops.
 Where gaps are identified, they undergo training or seek to recruit Trustees with the needed skills and experience.